Kellen Moore: Early life

 Kellen Christopher Moore was born on July 5, 1988, in Prosser, Washington.
-His father Tom was the head coach at Prosser High School from 1986 to 2008, winning 21 league titles and four state championships.
-Every day during football season, he and younger brother Kirby, who also played at Boise State as a wide receiver, went from the elementary school to their father’s football practice.
+His father, Tom, was the head coach at Prosser High School from 1986 to 2008, winning 21 league titles and four state championships.
+Every day during football season, he and younger brother Kirby, who also played at Boise State as a wide receiver and is now the head coach at Washington State, went from the elementary school to their father’s football practice.
 As Kellen’s father remembered in a 2011 interview, "He'd always have a little notepad with him.
 He was always drawing plays."
 In his final two years of high school, Moore’s father let him call his own plays.

 According to his mother, Moore "grew fast, and then he didn't grow again" – he was as a high school sophomore, nearly his adult height.
 His lack of height proved no obstacle to success at Prosser High.
 Moore was named the Gatorade Player of the Year for the state of Washington.
 He lettered in football and basketball three times each and was named Velocity/Prep Star All-American and First-team All-state and Division 2A MVP by the Seattle Times.
 Moore earned league player of the year honors as well as First-team All-league recognition as a sophomore, junior and senior.
 He was also Third-team All-state selection as a junior.

 Moore set Washington state career records for completions (787) and touchdown passes (173).
 He also set state single-season records for completions (317 as a junior), yards (4,600 as a junior) and touchdown passes (67 as a senior).

 Moore finished his career completing 787 of 1,195 passes (.659) for 11,367 yards and 173 touchdowns with 34 interceptions.
 He led Prosser to a 12–1 record in 2006 as a senior and a spot in the state semifinals, where his team lost to the Centralia Tigers and Moore threw two interceptions.
 As a junior, he completed 317 of 479 passes (66.2 percent) for 4,600 yards and 66 touchdowns with 15 interceptions.
 The year before as a sophomore, he completed 179 of 308 passes (58.1 percent) for 2,442 yards and 39 touchdowns with 11 interceptions.

 Moore's teammates at Boise State included his younger brother Kirby and childhood friend Cory Yriarte, a center for the Broncos.
 Kirby currently holds the national high school record for career touchdown receptions, with 95.